dig-eg-gaz/hugo-site/content/how-to/digitization/polished-tei-instructions.md

 ## 2. Get the breaks right

 There are three types of "breaks" in the digital _Egyptian Gazette_.
+All are indicated using single tags, rather than pairs: unlike paragraph tags, for example, which must open (`<p>`) and close (`</p>`), break tags come alone.
+They include a "slash" just before the closing bracket to show that they have no partner: `<lb/>`.

-Two of them are very straightforward to work with:
+Two of the break tags are quite straightforward to work with:

 ### a.
 Line breaks